alantmiller/php-sitemap-generator/README.md

 # php-sitemap-generator
-A refactored version of my old XML Stemap Generator application that predated PHP Namespaces to a new version compatible with PHP 8.0
+A completely new version of my old XML Stemap Generator application

 ```php
 // autoload.php